Melangert/Torrent-Berry/README.md

 MIT

+## Credits
-code not read me made with help from claude
+code made with help from AI
+Read me written by me